To Home Page

 Mark 3:29 But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation:

 A person who has committed this sin will have a heart that has turned to stone.
 He will feel no remorse for the sin, and consequently, will not bother to confess it to God and ask for forgiveness.
-If he could confess, he could find forgiveness:
+If he could confess, he could find forgiveness, because 1 John 1:9 says:

 You see, blasphemy against the Holy Spirit is a final step in permanently rejecting God.
-It can only be done by someone who not only rejects Jesus, but has made himself an open enemy of Jesus to such an extent that he intentionally and purposely speaks abusive lies against the Holy Spirit for the purpose of discrediting Him.
+It can only be done by someone who not only rejects Jesus, but has made himself an open enemy of Jesus to such an extent that he intentionally and purposely speaks against the Holy Spirit for the purpose of injuring or discrediting Him.
 In order to direct such words against the Holy Spirit, a person must be aware of what he is doing.
-Like the Pharisees in this passage, he must undeniably know that God is real and yet still intentionally choose to speak words of slander - lying, injurious words intended to damage his reputation in the minds of others - -against the Holy Spirit.
+Like the Pharisees in this passage, he must undeniably know that God is real and yet still intentionally choose to speak injurious words against the Holy Spirit.
 Anything short of this is not the blasphemy against the Holy Spirit!

 What The Blasphemy Against the Holy Spirit is Not

 · It is not something that is only thought in the mind.
-By its very nature, reviling slander must be spoken or written.
+By its very nature, reviling slander must be spoken or written with purposeful intent.
 Our Lord knows that sometimes people, especially those with mental ailments such as obsessive –compulsive disorder, or those under great stress or fear, have difficulty controlling their thoughts.
 This may be why Jesus clearly associated this sin with intentionally speaking against the Holy Spirit:

 Mt 12:32 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.